freshOS/Arrow/README.md

 Well the answer is prettry simple.
 All the others are simply not good enough.
-Or at at least none of them meet our requirements for what makes a truely good Json Library :
+Or at at least none of them meet our requirements for what we beleive makes a truely good JSON Library :

 - Most of them force us to subclass our models.
-The fact that we get data as JSON representation is a DETAIL and should not leak in our app architecture (right uncle bob?! :p) So there is no reason that using a particular library to parse Json would force us to come back to our pretty models and subclass them with some obscure class.
-And what if your models aldready subclass something, say NSManagedObject? well you're pretty much screwed :p
+The fact that we get data as a JSON representation is a DETAIL and should not leak in our app architecture (right uncle bob?! :p) So there is no reason that using a particular library to parse Json would force us to come back to our pretty models and subclass them with some obscure class.
+And what if your models aldready subclass something anyway, say NSManagedObject? well you're pretty much screwed :p

-- Some use overly complex obscure functional chaining operator overloading voodoo magic
+- Some use overly complex obscure functional chaining operator overloading voodoo magic.
+We want something that's readable by a regular human being.

 - Most need us to explicitely cast the Json value to the correposnding type on our model.
-We think this is crazy! the type is already there in our model class, can't we just implicitly cast it?
+We think this is crazy!
+The type is already there in our model class, can't we just implicitly cast it then?

 ## Ok I'm sold, Now show me the code